Simon Dring: Career

-'Bangladesh Liberation War'
+'Bangladesh War of Independence'

 On 25 March 1971, at the start of Operation Searchlight, Dring was hiding at the Hotel Intercontinental in Dhaka.
 After curfew was lifted on 27 March, he managed to escape the hotel and took a bike with the help of hotel staff.
 He visited places including Iqbal Hall of University of Dhaka, Rajarbagh Police Line and different other areas of Old Dhaka.
 He sent a report from his collection entitled "Tanks crushed Revolt in Pakistan" which was published on 30 March 1971.
-This report has created a significant awareness among the people regarding the Bangladesh Liberation War.
+This report has created a significant awareness among the people regarding the Bangladesh War of Independence.
 He was forced to quit East Pakistan soon after the report was published.
 Pakistan Military government forced him to quit East Pakistan.
 He later came back to West Bengal in November 1971 and started covering regular news in a neutral matter during the course of the war.
-On 16 December 1971, he joined the combined forces of Mukti Bahini and Indian Army to reach to Bangladesh.
+On 16 December 1971, he joined the combined Bangladesh Forces and Indian Army to reach to Bangladesh.

 His journalistic career continued through the 1970s, 1980s, and 1990s as a staff correspondent for Reuters, The Daily Telegraph, and BBC TV News, as well as a freelance reporter and producer for, among others, The Sunday Times, Newsweek, and BBC Radio News.
 During this time Dring covered major stories and events throughout Europe, Africa, the Middle East, Asia and Latin America, including Vietnam, Laos, Cambodia, India, Pakistan, Bangladesh, Iran, Nigeria, Angola, Uganda, Eritrea, Cyprus (where he was seriously injured whilst reporting), Israel, Brazil, Croatia, Bosnia, and Georgia.